jxc876/express-pratice/passport-google/README.md

 The `requireAuth` middleware checks for a logged-in user before allowing access to `/members`.
 If no user is found, the visitor is redirected to `/login`.

 Passport also stores authenticated Google users in the same session.
 Google accounts are matched to existing in-memory users by Google profile id first, then by email.

+Google sign-in uses two routes:

+- `GET /auth/google` starts the OAuth flow when someone clicks `Continue with Google`.
+Passport redirects the browser to Google and asks for the `profile` and `email` scopes.
+- `GET /callback` runs after Google redirects back to the app with an authorization code.
+On this route, `passport.authenticate("google", { failureRedirect: "/login" })` exchanges that code for Google profile data, triggers the `GoogleStrategy` callback in `src/server.js`, and sets `req.user` if authentication succeeds.

+After Passport sets `req.user`, the callback route saves `req.user.id` to the session and redirects the user to `/members`.
+If Google authentication fails, Passport sends the user back to `/login`.

 The app also uses `res.locals` to make user data available to every EJS template: